sUNC-Utilities/Global-Functions-Documentation/Libraries/Environment.md

 local DummyFunctionHash = getfunctionhash(DummyFunction)

 local Retrieved = filtergc("function", {
-    Hash = DummyFunctionHash, -- A C Closure will automatically fail this filter because its impossible to rebuild the bytecode of a C Closure
+    Hash = DummyFunctionHash, -- A C Closure will automatically fail this filter because it's impossible to rebuild the bytecode of a C Closure
     IgnoreExecutor = false
 }, true)